tmtsoftware/csw/docs/src/main/apps/cswservices.md

 `start` command support following additional options:

-- --interface-name | -i if provided, helps you set the interface name.
+- --inside-interface-name | -i if provided, helps you set the inside interface name.

     ```bash
-    // This starts all the services and sets the interface name to en0.
+    // This starts all the services and sets the inside interface name to en0.
     csw-services start -i en0
+    ```
+- --outside-interface-name | -o if provided, helps you set the outside interface name.

+    ```bash
+    // This starts all the services and sets the outside interface name to en0.
+    csw-services start -o en0
     ```

 If only  specific services are to be started then following options can be used along with the `start` command.